brigadehub/brigadehub.github.io/README.md

-# brigadehub.codeforsanfrancisco.org
+# brigadehub.github.io
-The landing page for Brigadehub
+The landing page for Brigadehub platform